 Automatic registration after ticket purchase does not use the Registration form or extended consents on a paid event.
 Choose Registration with additional information instead.
 See Choosing the right registration type for details.

 The system automatically shortens the due date so that it falls at the latest two days before the event starts.
-Check in the settings how high the due date will actually be set for events that are close.
+Check in the settings what the due date will actually be set to for events that are close.

 For a one-off free invitation, use an Individual registration link — the attendee goes through registration without the purchase flow.
 A 100% discount code makes sense for marketing campaigns where you want to track how many people redeemed the code.